Explosion erupts inside Kabul mosque, police say – KION546

 By Ehsan Popalzai and Rob Picheta, CNN

-An explosion erupted inside a mosque during evening prayers in Kabul, Afghanistan on Wednesday, according to a spokesman for the city’s chief of police.
+An explosion erupted inside a mosque during evening prayers in Kabul, Afghanistan on Wednesday, killing at least three people and injuring dozens of others.

-Spokesman Khalid Zadran told CNN that the blast did cause casualties, but did not specify further.
+Khalid Zadran, a spokesman for the Kabul police chief, told CNN that the blast did cause casualties, but did not specify further.

 The incident occurred in the city’s police district 17 and security forces are on the scene investigating, he added.